Gustie Guide 2024-2025Dean of Students

 Second Citation: $50 fine and meeting with Area Coordinator.

 Gustavus Campus Safety is responsible for the enforcement of campus parking and traffic regulations.
 At the discretion of the Director of Campus Safety, violations may be referred to the Student Conduct System for processing.
 Any citation issued by Campus Safety can be appealed by submitting a parking appeal form within 5 business days.
-Parking appeal forms are available in the Campus Safety Office.
+A link to a parking appeal form is available on the Campus Safety website.

 Appeals